Sudhir Ruparelia: Establishing Crane Forex Bureau and Crane Bank

 In April 2017, the central bank of Uganda shut down his four forex bureaus as a result of unrenewed licenses.
 In March 2019, BoU paid Ruparelia Shs280m (US$74,650.49) for the closed forex bureaus.

 Uganda Supreme Court orders return of Crane Bank to Ruparelia

-In July 2022, The Ugandan Supreme Court ruled that Crane Bank be revert to Ruparelia and asked Bank Of Uganda to pay the costs, allude to fraudulent transactions by Bank Of Uganda.
+In July 2022, the Ugandan Supreme Court ruled that Crane Bank be reverted to Ruparelia and asked Bank Of Uganda to pay the costs, alluding to fraudulent transactions by Bank Of Uganda.